A Canadian Teen Developed

 A never-before-seen illness tied to vaping e-cigarettes has been identified this week by researchers in Canada.
-A 17 year old was diagnosed with life-threatening bronchiolitis after vaping THC and flavored e-cigarettes.
+A 17 year old was diagnosed with life-threatening bronchiolitis after vaping THC and flavoured e-cigarettes.

 Advertisement